geumbipark/geumbipark.github.io/_pages/about.md

 </div>

 <br>
-Hello! <br> I am a Ph.D. student in economics at [Texas A&M University](https://liberalarts.tamu.edu/economics/). <br><be>
-I study macroeconomics and industrial organization. <br>
-My research focuses on the role of firm behavior and heterogeneity in the aggregate economy.
+Hello and welcome to my website! <br>
 <br>
+I am a Ph.D. student in economics at [Texas A&M University](https://liberalarts.tamu.edu/economics/). <br><be>
+I study macroeconomics with a particular intersection with industrial organization. <br>
 <br>

 <b>`Research Topics:`</b><br>